ClodForest/ClodRiver/docs/00-ProjectVision.md

 - Tier 1: Lightweight LLM semantic scoring (100-200ms)
 - Tier 2: Full response generation when relevant (500-1500ms)

-**Result:** NPCs that feel alive, speaking when appropriate rather than on every event.
+**Result:** NPCs that feel alive, acting and speaking when appropriate rather than on every event.

 ### 2. LLM-Fronted Parser (from IntelligentSystems.md)
 Natural language commands translated to game actions: